-The Charter defines a more flexible, effective and meaningful framework for engagement that will:
+The Charter defines a more flexible, effective and meaningful framework for engagement that:

-- foster better planning outcomes that take account of the views and aspirations of communities - establish trust in the planning process, and - improve the understanding by communities of the planning system.
+- fosters better planning outcomes that take account of the views and aspirations of communities - establishes trust in the planning process, and - improves the understanding by communities of the planning system.

-The State Planning Commission wants to see a vast improvement in the engagement process.
-This means finding new and innovative ways to engage with communities and other interest groups as the new planning system is rolled-out.
+The State Planning Commission wants to see effective engagement, which may include new and innovative ways to engage with communities and other interest groups.

-The Commission will also be responsible for making sure the Charter is complied with and may provide direction, or step in, if it considers the standard of engagement anticipated by the Charter has not been met.
+The Commission is also responsible for making sure the Charter is complied with and may provide direction, or step in, if it considers the standard of engagement anticipated by the Charter has not been met.

-A community panel process has been used to help shape the principles and outcomes of this Charter, supported by further community, council and industry consultation.
-In response to the feedback, a Community Engagement Charter Guide has been prepared for release with the Charter.
-It provides guidance on engagement processes, practices and behaviours that satisfy the principles.
+A community panel process was used to help shape the principles and outcomes of the Charter, supported by further community, council and industry consultation.
+In response to the feedback, a Community Engagement Charter Guide was prepared to provide guidance on engagement processes, practices and behaviours that satisfy the principles.